Efficient Bounds and Estimates for Canonical Angles in Randomized Subspace Approximations: Problem Setup

-The spectral decay in $\Ab$ has a significant impact on the accuracy of the resulting low-rank approximation from \Cref{algo:rsvd_power_iterations} (as suggested in \cite{halko2011finding} Theorem 10.7 and Theorem 10.8).
-To remediate the performance of \Cref{algo:rsvd_power_iterations} on matrices with flat spectra, power iterations (\Cref{algo:rsvd_power_iterations}, Line 2) are usually incorporated to enhance the spectral decay.
+The spectral decay in $\Ab$ has a significant impact on the accuracy of the resulting low-rank approximation from \Cref{algo:rsvd_power_iterations} (as suggested in {\cite[Thm.~10.7, Thm.~10.8]{halko2011finding}}).
+To remediate the performance of \Cref{algo:rsvd_power_iterations} on matrices with flat spectra, power iterations (\Cref{algo:rsvd_power_iterations}, Line 2) {($q\geq 1$)} are usually incorporated to enhance the spectral decay.
 However, without proper orthogonalization, plain power iterations can be numerically unstable, especially for ill-conditioned matrices.
-For stable power iterations, starting with $\Xb = \Ab\Omegab \in \C^{m \times l}$ of full column rank (which holds almost surely for Gaussian random matrices), we incorporate orthogonalization in each power iteration via the reduced unpivoted QR factorization (each with complexity $O(ml^2)$).
+For stable power iterations, starting with $\Xb = \Ab\Omegab \in \C^{m \times l}$ of full column rank (which holds almost surely for Gaussian random matrices), we incorporate orthogonalization in each power iteration {(or one can do so selectively~\cite[\S.~6.1]{stewart2})} via the reduced unpivoted QR factorization (each with complexity $O(ml^2)$).
 Let $\ortho\rbr{\Xb} = \Qb_\Xb \in \C^{m \times l}$ be an orthonormal basis of $\Xb$ produced by the QR factorization.
 Then, the stable evaluation of $q$ power iterations (\Cref{algo:rsvd_power_iterations}, Line 2) can be expressed as: